 - Blog articles that summarize the kinds of questions your clients and prospects bring to you

 - Case studies showcasing the work you’ve done for your clients

 - A weekly business journal

-We lost someone in the DYF community this week.
+We lost someone in the DYF community.

-We’re Facebook friends, and he was one of those people that who’d pop up on my feed with a picture of him in some exotic location.
+We’re Facebook friends, and he was one of those people who’d pop up on my feed with a picture of him in some exotic location.

 He was always someplace new.
 I don’t think he ever thought, “I can’t afford to travel the world.”
 On the contrary, he figured out how to make his consulting business fit his life.

 Jason suffered a fatal brain injury on Tuesday while snowboarding in Switzerland, traveling the world he loved so much.
 From the outpouring of grief and support that I’ve seen on his Facebook wall, no one doubts that Jason—like so few of us—truly lived.